vu3mmg/fabric-samples/README.md

    it should do config update for testchainid channel

+ make sure that configtxlator: Version: 1.1.0-preview   is running

 ## What this example do
 This example tries to update the fabcar example  system channel with two orgs